 COVID-19 update: DC is taking proactive steps in managing Omicron variant this winter semester.
 Learn more.Program delivery information now available for winter semester.
 Learn more about courses and services being offered remotely.
 COVID-19 Pre-entry Screening Questionnaire COVID-19 Illness Reporting Process

 This new program was developed in consultation with industry experts and is geared to anyone who has an interest in working in the construction and trades industry.
 It consists of three micro credentials; graduates will hold a Jobsite Readiness Recognition of Achievement.
 Students will be prepared for entry-level jobs in the construction industry where demand is high and earning potential is good and will have all required safety certifications.

 Research indicates that between 2018 and 2028, there will be over 100,000 job vacancies in the construction industry due to retirements and industry growth.
 Employers must find creative solutions, including hiring entry-level employees and helping them to develop the skills required on the job.

 Successful graduates of this program may also explore opportunities to pursue further development in the trades or other related areas.

-Micro credential #1 – Foundations of Construction (155 hours in total), September to December 2020
+Micro credential #1 – Construction Jobsite Safety (42.5 hours in total)

-Micro credential #2: Interior Residential Construction Techniques (84 hours in total), January to March 2021
+Micro credential #3: Interior Residential Construction Techniques (84 hours in total)

 Program Of Study